jasonhejna/Parkinsons_Therapy_Glove/README.md

 ![Project Photo](Photos/gloves_detail.jpg)

 ## Build Steps
 1) You will need to send the Printed Circuit Board (PCB) design files to a manufacturer.
 I recommend having your circuit board assembled with all the components.
-Upload the Gerber file (Glove_Hardware/Electronics/Glove_Gerber.zip) when prompted for a Gerber file.
+Upload the Gerber file to the manufacturer (Glove_Hardware/Electronics/Glove_Gerber.zip).
 2) Create cables by soldering or crimping the JST Cables onto the ERM Vibration Motor cables.
-You will need to make 8 cable/motor assemblies.
+You will need to make eight cable/motor assemblies.
 3) Create the motor/finger mounts.
 This uses double sided velcro stips.
 The ERM Vibration Motor and cable is placed between two strips, and sewed at the ends.
 A third piece of velcro strip is used around the finger to ensure a snug fit.
 You will need to make 8 motor/finger mounts.
 4) Cut and attach velcro strips to the glove so that they align with each finger on the glove.
 Recommend sewing the velcro strips to the gloves, and using adhesive.
 5) Leaving extra length for hand movements.
 Using 1/2-inch Paracord, sew the circuit board to the gloves.